DianaNites/cargo-image/README.md

 Intended to be used with [`cargo-sysroot`](https://crates.io/crates/cargo-sysroot), this tool will create an image bootable in QEMU for you, using the [`bootloader`](https://crates.io/crates/bootloader) crate.

+## Details

+Unlike `bootimage`, the standard `cargo-build` command is used to build your kernel.

+It is expected that your `.cargo/config` be configured to pass `--sysroot`, such as by using `cargo-sysroot`.

 ## Prerequisite

 * A nightly compiler.